badnetmask/pi-services/README.md

 # TODO
 I have intentions to improve this guide (eventually).
 Some of the things in my mind:
 * Add support for [Let's Encrypt](https://letsencrypt.org/) certificates.
+  * NOTE: I have a way to do this with [Step-CA](https://mteixeira.wordpress.com/2024/03/03/running-your-private-certificate-authority-with-acme-support/) and Caddy.
+Stay tuned.
-* Add instructions on how to migrate from self-signed to Let's Encrypt.
+* Add instructions on how to migrate from self-signed to ~~Let's Encrypt~~ Step-CA.
 * Add maintenance instructions (~~updates~~, backups, etc).
 * **Maybe**:
-  * Either Nagios or Zabbix, still deciding what to do.
+  * ~~Either Nagios or Zabbix, still deciding what to do.~~ (It will be [Uptime Kuma](https://github.com/louislam/uptime-kuma)
   * Some sort of internet bandwith test.

 # License